libriscv/rvscript/micro/README.md

 - Can I build these binaries on Windows?
 	- With Docker I don't see a problem at all.
 I would not try to use this repository with a docker container that compiles the code, rather put everything in the container and build the executables from within.
 Then share the output directories so that you build them where the engine already finds them.
 I'm probably simplifying somewhat, but it should be doable.
 	- With the WSL2 it should be even easier, however I have no experience with that.
 Definitely something I want to try, and I'll add some scripts for that when I try it.
+- How do I check if a particular binary has a public function?
+	- Use `riscv32-unknown-elf-readelf -a <mybinary>`.
+The long list of symbols at the end is the symbol table.
+Functions are FUNC unless there's a missing function then its UND (undefined), which could be the problem.
+- Is it possible to strip these binaries so that only the public API is visible?
+	- Absolutely, and I'll add a CMake option for it eventually.
+If you enable the GCSECTIONS option this will already happen.